fullcalendar/fullcalendar-docs/_docs-v5/event-popover/dayMaxEventRows.md

 Boolean, Integer. *default:* `false`
 </div>

 When there are too many events, a link that looks like "+2 more" is displayed.
-The exact action that happens when the user clicks the link is determined by [eventLimitClick](eventLimitClick).
+The exact action that happens when the user clicks the link is determined by [moreLinkClick](moreLinkClick).

 A value of `false` (the default) will display all events as-is.